GioGonzalez07/EDA_project/README.md

 - order.csv
 - campaign_data.csv
-  - this is data of order arrival
+  - this is data on order arrival
 - order_process_data.csv
   - data from the warehouse
 - interdata_study.csv
-  - data collected form interns
+  - data collected from interns

 ## Environment

-For this project we are using the nf_base environment.
+For this project, we are using the nf_base environment.

 ## Flow Chart